Guide to Guarding Your Estate with a Personal Trust

 - Supplemental-needs Trust: Specifically designed to provide for a relative or child with special needs who will need care throughout their lifetime.
 Gives you peace of mind that your loved one will be cared for after you’re gone.

 What is a Revocable Trust Versus an Irrevocable Trust?

 Some trusts are either revocable or irrevocable in nature.
 Other times, you can choose if you want a revocable or irrevocable trust.
 Not sure what the right option is for you?
-Our Asset Management Team can help!
+Our Wealth Management Team can help!
 Here’s the difference:

 - Revocable Trust: Can be changed or terminated by the grantor during their lifetime and will convert to an irrevocable trust upon your death.
 Most trusts can be set up as revocable.
 Revocable trusts avoid probate and enable you to make changes due to a change in your family or financial situation.

 - Irrevocable Trust: Once created, this type of trust can’t be changed or ended.
 Most trusts can be set up as irrevocable.
 The main benefit is that assets in an irrevocable trust aren’t considered personal property, so they don’t count toward any estate taxes owed and are also excluded from bankruptcy and claims by creditors upon your death.

 What is the Estate Tax in VT & NH?

 Depending on where you live, your estate could be subject to both federal and state tax.
 Here’s what to know:

 - Currently, the federal estate tax threshold is $11.7 million.
 So, if your estate’s total value is less than that, it won’t have to pay the federal estate tax.